Sexual Rejection’s Effect on a Marriage – Husband or Wife Sexual Rejection

 “It wasn’t always this way.
 In fact, it was the other way around.
 He would reach out and touch me when we both laid down for bed and so often I would cut him off right there.
 I was either too tired, too stressed, wasn’t in ‘the mood,’ or some other reason.”

-I remember her tearing up at this point and being unable to continue for a few minutes.
+She teared up at this point and was unable to continue for a few minutes.
 But some tea and my gentle words got her talking again.

 “I couldn’t blame him if it was revenge.
 Sometimes I get out of the shower, and take my time putting the towel around me while he’s brushing his teeth or shaving but he barely even glances my direction.
 I recognized the look on my face in the mirror as the same one on his ten years ago.
 And I absolutely do feel ugly, unwanted, and unloved.
 I feel like my body is unworthy of his attention.
 He must have felt the same way ten years ago when he watched me show more interest in my makeup than my unclothed husband walking out of the shower.”